 Tidal Petroleum's primary focus since 2010 has been the Eagle Ford Shale.
 This shale trend has low dry hole risk and excellent longevity.
 The extreme advancements in drilling, completion and fracing techniques have made this play the most prolific oil and gas play in the United States.
-Tidal Petroleum operates in the primer areas of the Eagle Ford Shale such as Karnes, Dewitt and Gonzales counties.
-We share lease lines with top tier public explorations companies such as EOG, Murphy Oil and Gas, Penn Virginia, Pioneer Natural Resources among others.
+Tidal Petroleum operates in the premier areas of the Eagle Ford Shale such as Karnes, Dewitt and Gonzales counties.
+We share lease lines with top tier public explorations companies such as EOG, Murphy Oil and Gas, Penn Virginia, and Pioneer Natural Resources among others.

 This illustration shows the Eagle Ford Shale wells drilled by Tidal to date.

 Eagle Ford Shale has been one of the most active, and profitable oil discovery's made in the last several decades.
 Its characteristics make it very attractive to many types of investing.
 Due to the cost associated with the technological sophistication of the drilling and completion process this formation is normally limited to larger more advanced oil and gas firms.
 This Video illustration will show the development of the play.

 What is the Eagle Ford Shale?